walinejs/waline/docs/src/en/cookbook/legacy.md

 title: Legacy Mode
 ---

-This guide will guide how to import Legacy packages for smooth migration from Valine or v0.x v1.x versions of `@waline/client`.
+This cookbook will guide how to import Legacy packages for smooth migration from Valine or v0.x v1.x versions of `@waline/client`.

 <!-- more -->